-- Bring reinforcements.
-Traveling with a little one can be as exhausting as it is rewarding, and sometimes parents just need a break from the baby carrying, stroller pushing and dinner-time entertaining.
-We’re fortunate enough to have a huge immediate family and no shortage of grandparents, aunts and uncles who want to spend time with our little guy.
-If that’s not an option for you and you want a night out while you’re away, consider finding a local trusted babysitter either through the hotel/rental you’re staying at or look into on-site nurseries or babysitting services available in the case of many cruises and resorts.
+If that’s not an option for you and you want a night out while you’re away, consider finding a local trusted babysitter.
+You can do this through the hotel/rental you’re staying at or via local services like Care.com.
 And if that’s out of your comfort zone or budget, just enjoy the early nights and don’t push yourselves too much during the day.

-- Accept that it’s no longer about you.
-When you’re traveling with a baby, you just have to come to terms with the fact that you may not be able to do everything you would have pre-baby, whether it’s going to that late late show, laying out in the sun all day or sky diving over the ocean (ok, maybe that sky diving part is just me…) I think it’s important to prioritize which trips may be best suited for your baby at that point in time.
+When you’re traveling with a baby, you may not be able to do everything you would have pre-baby.
+Whether it’s going to that late late show, laying out in the sun all day or sky diving over the ocean.
+(Okay, maybe that sky diving part is just me!)
+I think it’s important to prioritize which trips may be best suited for your baby at that point in time.
 For example, it can much easier to do certain things with an infant who isn’t moving yet than an older, mobile baby.
-And while this site is primarily about traveling with kids, I’m also a huge proponent of taking baby-free trips periodically to make time for yourself and do the things you may not be able to with a little one.

 These tips have worked for us, but every family and every baby is different.
-Ultimately, do what’s best for your family and know that, like many things, it really does get easier every time.
+Ultimately, do what’s best for your family!
+Also know that, like many things, it really does get easier every time.
 And all that hard work planning and preparing is totally worth seeing their happy and excited little faces when they experience something new with you for the first time.